 - Get help from the community when you face a problem

 - Your browser needs to be compatible with Outlook

 - Poor internet connection may cause hassles

 3) Use Owl Add-on with Thunderbird

 Thunderbird happens to be one of the most popular email clients for Linux users.
-Adding a simple Add-on to it will allow you to use your Exchange as well as Outlook email with Thunderbird.
+Adding a simple Add-on will allow you to use your Exchange and Outlook email with Thunderbird.